joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 ### Export Built-in Azure Roles

 One of the best ways I found to learn about how an Azure Role is put together, is to take a look at the currently existing roles.

+The following PowerShell command will list all current Azure roles:

+Get-AzRoleDefinition

+For a more human-readable view, that lists the Built-in Azure roles and their descriptions you can filter it by:

+Get-AzRoleDefinition | Select-Object Name, Description

+As you can see in the screenshot below, there are